 Future of PLM and technology

-The demands of beating competitors to market, attracting top talent, and producing the highest quality product possible will only continue to increase.
-PLM can help to meet these demands with shorter design and product engineering cycles, but only if organizations invest in the technology required to get there.
+The demands of beating competitors to market, attracting top talent, and producing the highest quality product possible using sustainable practices will only continue to increase over time.
+PLM can help to meet these demands with shorter, more conscientious design and product engineering cycles, but only if organizations invest in the technology required to get there.